ls1intum/Athena-CoFee/README.md

   API for computing Language Embeddings using ELMo and Clustering of ELMo Vectors using HDBSCAN
 - **Segmentation:**
   API for segmenting Student Answers based on Topic Modeling
+- **Validation**
+  API for validating automatic feedback based on BLEU
 ## Contributing

 We welcome contributions in any form!
 Assistance with documentation and tests is always welcome.
 Please submit a pull request.